 Last Year’s Winners

 The 3rd Annual Carter Fishing Trip took place in October 2017.
-For the third year in a row, President Carter demonstrated his support for the Patient Safety Movement’s goal of ZERO Preventable Deaths by 2020 (0X2020) by offering an opportunity to join the former President Jimmy Carter and First Lady Rosalynn Carter for a private fishing trip in Georgia.
+For the third year in a row, President Carter demonstrated his support for the Patient Safety Movement’s goal of ZERO Preventable Deaths by offering an opportunity to join the former President Jimmy Carter and First Lady Rosalynn Carter for a private fishing trip in Georgia.